 Trick question, folks!
 Because as we mentioned above, there isn’t one perfect diet for all of us.

 That being said, the Mediterranean diet has rightly earned a lot of hype for its positive effects on everything from mental health to weight loss.
-It’s low in saturated fats and animal proteins, rich in antioxidants and fiber, anti-inflammatory, low-carb, and low-sugar.
+It’s lower in saturated fats and animal protein and higher in plant-filled goodness compared to the standard American diet.
+It’s also a good source of antioxidants and fiber, anti-inflammatory, low-carb, and low-sugar.

 And because it kicks most refined and concentrated sugars to the curb and focuses instead on non-starchy veggies, beans, fruit, and whole grains, it’s considered a “low-glycemic” diet — meaning it won’t dramatically spike our blood sugar.